liedge/LTX-Industries/src/main/resources/assets/ltxi/guides/ltxi/guide/machines/fabricators.md

 # Tech Fabrication

 Most of the upgrades and gear are too complex to be made in general processing machines or a crafting table.
 For that, you'll need to make a Fabricator.
-Fabricators take up to 16 ingredients and use energy to assemble the final product.
+Fabricating recipes are unique amongst all the LTXI recipe types, consult the recipe data spec below.

+## Recipe Spec
+- Inputs: 1-16 items
+- Output: 1 item
+- Energy cost: varies per recipe, **used in place of crafting time**

+Due to the lack of crafting time, the Fabricator speed is a much simpler function of the recipe energy cost and the **Energy Usage** machine stat.
+You may consider it a positive-sentiment stat for this machine.

 ## Fabricator
 <GameScene zoom={3} interactive={false}>